Logo preload

 What is Red Tide?

-Red tide is deadly to marine life and can cause skin and respiratory problems in humans. (iStockphoto)
+Red tide is deadly to marine life and can cause skin and respiratory problems in humans.

-What Are the Effects of Red Tide?
+What are the effects of Red Tide?

 K. brevis produces brevetoxin, which can affect the central nervous system of fish and other vertebrates, causing them to die.
 These toxins can also accumulate in shellfish and cause neurotoxic shellfish poisoning in people who eat them.

-How Can We Mitigate Red Tide?
+How can we mitigate Red Tide?

 Researchers are working on an antidote to red tide toxins, but slowing climate change is crucial to reducing the frequency and intensity of harmful algae blooms.